 Ministries: Bereavement, St. Vincent de Paul, Manna Givers, Parish Food Delivery, Blood Assurance Program, Prison Ministry, Emergency Preparedness, Habitat for Humanity, Hospital Ministry, Interfaith Federation, Nursing Home Ministry, Respect Life Ministry, and Retrouvaille for Marriages in Distress.

 This incredible ministry provides spiritual, physical and moral support to families experiencing the loss of a loved one.
-Volunteers assist in the preparation of the funeral liturgy, family participation during the funeral Mass, and at times a rosary service at the funeral home.
-Volunteers also have the opportunity to provide food after the service and maintain contact with the family.
+Volunteers assist on the day of the funeral in the church as altar servers, Eucharistic ministers, sacristans, and hospitality ministers.
 If you feel called to walk with our parishioners and extended family that have lost a loved one please share your time, heart and compassion with the Bereavement Ministry.
 Contact: Jo Ann Webre

 St. Vincent de Paul Conference of St. Thomas More Parish